crowbar/barclamp-crowbar/doc/devguide/ui/navigation.md

 *	path = the Rails path you want to follow.
 Unless it starts with http, `eval` will be applied to the path.
 *	order = the display order of the menu item

-Remember:
+Remember to:

-*	to provide a `self.down` that removes your menu item!
-It’s just more sanitary that way.
+*	Provide a `self.down` that removes your menu item, to maintain sanitation.
-*	to create matching entries in your barclamps i18n files
+*	Create matching entries in your barclamps i18n files.

 #### Example from the Network barclamp:
     class NetworkNavs < ActiveRecord::Migration